LouisJustinTALLOT/cpp-docs.fr-fr/docs/c-runtime-library/reference/resetstkoflw.md

    if (exception_code == EXCEPTION_STACK_OVERFLOW)
    {
        // Do not call _resetstkoflw here, because
-       // at this point, the stack is not yet unwound.
+       // at this point, the stack isn't yet unwound.
        // Instead, signal that the handler (the __except block)
        // is to be executed.
        return EXCEPTION_EXECUTE_HANDLER;